chiffa/BioFlow/dev_log.rst

 Current refactoring:
 --------------------

- - TODO: [CRITICAL]: pool fail to restart on cholmod usage There seems to be an interference between the "multiprocessing" pool method and a third-party library (specifically cholmod).
+ - TODO: [KNOWN BUG] [CRITICAL]: pool fail to restart on cholmod usage There seems to be an interference between the "multiprocessing" pool method and a third-party library (specifically cholmod).
 It looks like after a first pool spawn, cholmod is failing to re-load a new solution again.